 The MAG met in seven formal meetings and two teleconferences to direct, review and approve the work of the TWGs and to provide strategic and technical guidance in the selection and development of policy recommendations.
 TWG members frequently attended and presented material at MAG meetings.
-The five TWGs met from 12 to 25 times, primarily via teleconference, to first recommend specific policy options to the MAG and then to expand upon and analyze each approved option.
+The five TWGs each met from 12 to 25 times, primarily via teleconference, to first recommend specific policy options to the MAG and then to expand upon and analyze each approved option.
 Options were quantified, where possible, as to projected reductions of GHG emissions and the direct costs of such reductions.
 Qualitative observations and analyses were included in the detailed discussion of each policy option.

 The process sought but did not require achieving consensus to bring a recommendation forward.
 Where unanimous consent could not be achieved, barriers to full support were identified.
 Where those barriers could not be eliminated through further discussion and modification, the number of dissenting opinions and the context of the dissention are noted.
-Of the 34 policy recommendations, only two did not secure unanimous consent.
+Of the 32 policy recommendations, only two did not secure unanimous consent for inclusion in the set of recommendations to be forwarded to the Sub-cabinet for its further consideration.